Taşkışla: Our Building

 A lofty courtyard with a decorative oval pool encircled by linden trees is set within the building which is designed as a quadrangle.
 Today the spaces on the east and west legs of the building house academic staff offices and spaces facing the courtyard are occupied by design studios.
 Large lecture theaters are placed on the northern and southern ends.
 A Neo-Renaissance style is predominant in the facades and architectural elements.
 String courses highlighting the floors and a horizontal line of cornices form the building’s strong geometrical and structural facade expression.
 The disciplined use of ornaments and bold predominance of the portico rising over eight fluted Ionic columns provide a stable integrity and a calm simplicity to the building’s architectural character.

 Education and Research

 ITU Faculty of Architecture consists of five undergraduate programs.
-Currently a total of 2400 students are enrolled in the following programmes: Architecture, Urban and Regional Planning, Interior Architecture, Landscape Architecture and Industrial Product Design.
+Currently more than 3000 students are enrolled in the following programmes: Architecture, Urban and Regional Planning, Interior Architecture, Landscape Architecture and Industrial Design.